-Ancient Rome temples complex, with ruins of building where Caesar was stabbed, opens to tourists
+Ancient Roman temple complex, with ruins of building where Caesar was stabbed, opens to tourists

 ROME (AP) — Four temples from ancient Rome, dating back as far as the 3rd century B.C. stand smack in the middle of one of the modern city’s busiest crossroads.

-But until Monday, practically the only ones getting a close-up view of the temples were cats that prowled the so-called “Sacred Area,” on the edge of the site where Julius Caesar was assassinated.
+But until Monday, practically the only ones getting a close-up view of the temples were the cats that prowl the so-called “Sacred Area,” on the edge of the site where Julius Caesar was assassinated.

 With the help of funding from Bulgari, the luxury jeweler, the grouping of temples can now be visited by the public.